Nick Black MD FFPH FRCS FRCPE DRCOG DCH

 Nick Black's Research

 My main current research interests are focused on the assessment of the quality of health care and the performance of health care providers.
-Most of my work has been in the fields of surgery and critical care.
+Most of my work has been in the fields of surgery and critical care but now also encompasses dementia care.
 Work on performance assessment has involved methodological interest in the use of non-randomised data for evaluative research, the use of patient reported outcome measures (PROMs) and the quality of clinical databases.
 The latter led to the establishment and development of the Directory of Clinical Databases.
-My research has mostly focused on surgery and adult critical care, the latter in collaboration with the Intensive Care National Audit & Research Centre of which I am a Trustee.
+My research on adult critical care has been in collaboration with the Intensive Care National Audit & Research Centre of which I am a Trustee.

 Since 2004 I have been exploring the contribution that history can (and should) make to contemporary health care policy debates and to public understanding of health care.
 This has resulted in a book of walks, Walking London's Medical History, perfect for those interested in the history of health care, architecture and walking in London.